-- Our favorite drink found here is the Golden Haze Margarita.
+- Our favorite drink found here is the Sunset Margarita.
 We are big margarita lovers and it’s the only place that offers tequila in Magic Kingdom.
 It’s a tasty and refreshing slant on a margarita with a slightly spicy finish.

 - If you prefer something a little more tropical, you can’t go wrong with the Jungle Bird.
 This rum-based cocktail has pineapple and lime juices making it a nice and relaxing cocktail after a long day in the parks.

 Bonus: Club 33